 - Make the image smaller by adding Spacer Blocks on either side.

 There are other ways to control banner cropping on your site, depending which version of Squarespace your site is on.

 Banners will always crop to some degree, especially on mobile.
-The amount of cropping depends on the height of the banner and the width of the browser.
+To customize the banner, you can: